Here's Why Democrats Are Confident They'll Win The House

 Although nearly all of the competitive races remain close, conversations with several Democratic and GOP strategists, as well as public opinion polls, campaign finance reports and historic trends, all point to a strong Democratic showing in the House.

 Democrats are running particularly well in suburban districts, where independents and many suburban women want to send a message of dissatisfaction to President Trump.
-This is having an outsized impact because many of the these districts were drawn to favor the GOP and now comprise the bulk of the competitive races.
+This is having an outsize impact because many of these districts were drawn to favor the GOP and now comprise the bulk of the competitive races.

-Republicans did see a slight increase in enthusiasm in the wake of Supreme Court Justice Brett Kavanaugh's testy confirmation hearing a month ago, but it's largely evaporated in the final weeks of the race, both Democrats and Republicans say.
+Republicans did see a slight increase in enthusiasm in the wake of Supreme Court Justice Brett Kavanaugh's testy confirmation hearing a month ago, but it has largely evaporated in the final weeks of the race, both Democrats and Republicans say.
 The exception is in more rural districts and traditionally red areas.

 Those rural areas define the Senate battleground states, which means it's possible Democrats could have a very good night in the House and lose seats in the Senate.

-"If you look around and much of your district or state has got a lot of barns, you're probably in pretty good shape, but if you see a lot of cul de sacs, you've got a big challenge," said one top GOP pollster.
+"If you look around and much of your district or state has got a lot of barns, you're probably in pretty good shape, but if you see a lot of cul-de-sacs, you've got a big challenge," said one top GOP pollster.

 Here's what to watch for on election night when it comes to the battle for the House:

-Many of the likeliest Democratic pick-ups will come from Republican seats vacated by either retirements or members running for higher office.
+Many of the likeliest Democratic pickups will come from Republican seats vacated by either retirements or members running for higher office.
 There are about 40 open GOP seats — a record — and many are in highly vulnerable areas that were already swing districts or slightly tilted to the GOP.

 The fact that so many members chose not to run again reflected an expectation in many cases that this would be a tough year for Republicans, since midterms typically are for the party in control of the White House.
 Dating back to World War II, a president's party has lost an average of 29 seats in his first midterm election, and 44 seats if his approval rating is below 50 percent, like Trump.

-Republicans already struggled to hold onto open seats during special elections this year in favorable GOP territory.
+Republicans already struggled to hold on to open seats during special elections this year in favorable GOP territory.
 While they still won eight of the nine special congressional elections in districts held by Republicans, the massive shift toward Democrats in places Trump had carried by upwards of 20 points was notable — and early, concrete evidence of a growing Democratic enthusiasm gap.

 Republican strategists concede — and public and private polls confirm — that the seats of retiring Reps.
-Darrell Issa in California's 49th District, Ileana Ros-Lehtinen in Florida's 27th District, Frank LoBiondo in New Jersey's 2nd District and Rodney Frelinghuysen in New Jersey's 11th District are probably gone, as is Arizona's 2nd District, the seat of Rep. Martha McSally who is running for Senate.
+Darrell Issa in California's 49th District, Ileana Ros-Lehtinen in Florida's 27th District, Frank LoBiondo in New Jersey's 2nd District and Rodney Frelinghuysen in New Jersey's 11th District are probably gone, as is Arizona's 2nd District, the seat of Rep. Martha McSally, who is running for Senate.

 A combination of court-ordered redistricting and retirements will likely give Democrats at least a net of two seats in Pennsylvania.